This briefing document focuses on the agricultural issues raised in the lead-up to the Seattle Ministerial Conference.

 their size, or to sort out what they consider to be restricting and non-transparent

-Market access: special agricultural
+Market access: special agricultural safeguards

 Safeguards are contingency restrictions on imports taken temporarily to deal with special circumstances such as a surge in imports.
 They normally come under the Safeguards Agreement, but the Agriculture Agreement has special provisions (Article 5) on safeguards.

-provisions for agriculture differ from normal safeguards (see details in Trading into the Future, pages 3132).
+The special safeguards provisions for agriculture differ from normal safeguards (see details in Trading into the Future, pages 3132).
 In agriculture, unlike with normal safeguards:

-duties can be triggered automatically when import volumes rise above a certain level, or if prices fall below a certain level; and
+- higher safeguards duties can be triggered automatically when import volumes rise above a certain level, or if prices fall below a certain level; and

 - it is not necessary to demonstrate that serious injury is being caused to the domestic industry.

 The special agricultural safeguard can only be used on products that were tariffied, but not on imports within the tariff quotas, and only if the government reserved the right to do so in its schedule of commitments on agriculture.

 Proposals for the